sumwatt/codb/README.md

 A basic key-value database.
 Right now it is a learning experiment.
 There are other, better solutions so this is mostly for my own personal education

+The ultimate idea would be to integrate multiple interfaces on an existing key-value database.
+I chose MessagePack for type preservation rather than having to re-write code for msgpack -> crystal types.

 ## Installation

 Clone it: